vthani25/personal-resume/README.md

 Features:
 Dynamic navigation for different sections (Python, Web Development, Cybersecurity, etc.).
-Clean and responsive UI, styled with CSS.
+Clean and responsive UI, styled with CSS and HTMK.
 Interactive components such as buttons for easy navigation.
 Detailed descriptions of achievements and projects.

 Project Structure:
 1. landing.py (Python File)
 This file contains the main logic for the website.
 It handles navigation, dynamic rendering of content, and user interactions.
+It uses HTML to render text.
 2. style.css (CSS File)
 This file defines the visual styling of the website, ensuring a clean and professional look.